rajeevsd123/ai-case-study/README.md

 Although IVF has been a widely used technique for over four decades, its outcomes remain unpredictable.
 Furthermore, access to fertility care remains dishearteningly low.
 In developed markets such as the United States, only 2% of individuals grappling with infertility have used IVF as a solution.

-**Challagnes with IVF**
+**Challegnes with IVF**

 > When we had our first cycle of IVF we just assumed it would work.
 You read all those 'miracle baby' stories in the media but you rarely hear about the people who weren't successful.

-- **Decision making about embryos, their disposition** : Currently, an embryologist uses a standard grading system to assess the appearance of each embryo under the microscope.
+- **Decision making about embryos, their disposition**: Currently, an embryologist uses a standard grading system to assess the appearance of each embryo under the microscope.
 Two embryologists could score an embryo differently based on their experience.
 Different systems had previously been proposed to refine this but, so far, none of them has significantly improved embryo selection.
     >“There is no real standardization of embryo assessment,” says Dr. Nikica Zaninovic, the director of the embryology lab at Weill Cornell Medicine

 -   **Increased Risk of multiple pregnancies**: [Multiple births](https://www.cdc.gov/art/key-findings/multiple-births.html#:~:text=Multiple%20births%E2%80%94the%20delivery%20of,one%20embryo%20during%20the%20procedure.) primarily result from transfer of more than one embryo during the procedure